What Is Violence Against Women?

 Only 1% seek help

 Around the world, there are 15 million girls between the ages of 15 and 19 that have experienced forced intercourse or have been forced into any other sexual act.
 Among these rape cases, data presents that only one percent of victims ever sought professional help.

 Generally speaking, only 40% of VAWG victims seek help of any sort—though mostly just to friends and family.
 Less than 10% go to the police.

 Naturally, physical and sexual assault does more than bruise, break and batter.
 So yes, cuts, scraps and black-and-blues can heal, but there is also the possibility of harming a woman’s mental and reproductive health.
 We aren’t talking about a week’s worth of pain here; we’re talking years of possible substance abuse, depression, eating disorders and anxiety.
 And, of course, there is the very possible outcome of spreading the violence.
 You act how you’re taught, after all.
 If you’re taught that love is a firm hand and force, you might end up living it out.

 Just in case there’s any confusion, let us make it clear.
 Violence against women and girls is defined as “any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.”

-Before the stones are thrown, the International Day for the Elimination of Violence Against Women does not—in any damn way—negate or ignore the fact that men experience abuses, too.
+So before the stones are thrown, the International Day for the Elimination of Violence Against Women does not—in any damn way—negate or ignore the fact that men experience abuses too.
 The Guardian reports that two in five victims of domestic abuse are, after all, men.
 Get off that horse; if you think that’s what we’re saying, you need to listen harder.